mmuratarat/mmuratarat.github.io/_pages/faq.md

   Var(\bar{X}) = Var \left(\frac{X_{1} + X_{2} + \ldots + X_{n}}{n} \right) = \frac{1}{n^{2}} \left(\sigma^{2} + \sigma^{2}+ \ldots + \sigma^{2} \right) = \frac{\sigma^{2}}{n}
   $$

-  which is called the "standard error of the mean".
+  which is called the "standard error", that is the Standard Deviation of the population mean.

 #### What is the sampling distribution of the sample variance?